ussoewwin/comfyui_facetools_without_mediapipe/README.md

 - Consolidate and manage face detection/processing nodes in a single extension
 - Maintain functionality while ensuring compatibility with modern Python versions

+> [!WARNING]
+> **Important Limitation**: InsightFace does not provide the same level of detailed detection as MediaPipe.
+Some features may be limited compared to the original MediaPipe-based implementations.
+The original functionality may be restricted or simplified in some cases.

 > [!NOTE]
 > This projected was created with a [cookiecutter](https://github.com/Comfy-Org/cookiecutter-comfy-extension) template.
 It helps you start writing custom nodes without worrying about the Python setup.